Luck is on D.C. United’s side in season-opening win over Charlotte

+“It’s fantastic, but I am not blind,” Losada said.
+“I know we need to improve in a few things.
+The guys know.
+It’s always a lot better and you are in a more comfortable situation when you need to fix things after a 3-0 win than after losing.
+The idea is to keep on growing.”

-Ecuadoran striker Michael Estrada celebrated his own league debut with two goals and his replacement, Ola Kamara, added one a moment after entering as United pulled away before an announced crowd of 16,395 at Audi Field.
+Ecuadoran striker Michael Estrada celebrated his league debut with two goals and his second-half replacement, Ola Kamara, added one a moment after entering as United pulled away before an announced crowd of 16,395 at Audi Field.

+“It was important for us to start the season off right,” wing back Julian Gressel said.
+“We certainly did that with the result.
+Three-nil [is] convincing but the game wasn’t the prettiest, which is okay.
+It’s the first game.
+You’re trying to get the rust off a little bit.”

 Estrada converted a penalty kick in the 37th minute and scored from distance on a redirected shot seconds before halftime.
 Kamara, MLS’s co-leading scorer last year, stretched the lead in the 65th minute.

+“For him to get the two goals, it’s great,” wing back Brad Smith said.
+“And then you’ve got Ola coming in, as well.
+That’s massive for us to have both those guys available.”

 Charlotte thought it had gone ahead in the 19th minute when Christian Ortiz headed in Alan Franco’s chipped cross, but video review caught Ortiz offside.
-Even so, it was an alarming moment for United, which needed to remain vigilant against Charlotte’s semi-dangerous forays.
+Even so, it was an alarming moment for United, which needed to remain vigilant against Charlotte’s dangerous forays.

-Andy Najar, a hybrid defender with immense technical skills, was United’s best threat in the first half, veering out of the back and launching a swerving 25-yarder that Kristijan Kahlina touched over the crossbar.

 Amid controversy, United went ahead in the 37th minute.
 Griffin Yow, a 19-year-old attacker, ripped a 16-yard shot.
 Maybe four yards away, Charlotte’s Brandt Bronico had a split-second to react.
-He turned his body and the ball struck his upper arm, which was tucked against his body.
+He turned his body and the ball struck his upper arm, which was tucked in.

-It was far from an intentional act.
-Nonetheless, referee Victor Rivas awarded a penalty kick.
+It was far from an intentional act but referee Victor Rivas awarded a penalty.
 The play was checked by video assistant referee Carol Anne Chenard, who didn’t recommend an on-field review.
 Estrada converted.

 United doubled the lead in the final seconds of the half — and again, a turning Charlotte player had a role in it.
 Estrada fired a rising shot from 23 yards.
-Christian Fuchs turned away from the flighted ball, which struck him in the back and floated over Kahlina.
+Christian Fuchs turned away from the flighted ball, which struck him in the back and floated over goalkeeper Kristjan Kahlina.

-After intermission, Charlotte continued creating opportunities, but Bill Hamid made two good saves.

-Fortune turned United’s way again in the 65th minute.
-Julian Gressel whipped in a low cross that Kahlina attempted to punch out of danger.
-Instead, the ball caromed off Kamara and into the net — a minute after the Norwegian striker had entered the game.
+Fortune turned United’s way again.
+Gressel whipped in a low cross that Kahlina attempted to punch out of danger.
+The ball caromed off Kamara and into the net — a minute after the Norwegian striker had entered.

 Kamara, the subject of trade talks because he’s in the final year of his contract, missed most of preseason because of health and safety protocols.

-The fortuitous bounces for United continued in the 69th minute when Yordy Reyna’s angled shot hit the far post and caromed back to Hamid.
+The fortuitous bounces continued in the 69th minute when Yordy Reyna’s angled shot hit the far post and caromed back to Bill Hamid.

+“The second half we were the fittest team and we never changed our game plan,” Losada said.
+“We went out to score the third one, and when we scored the third one, we want to go for the fourth.
+That’s the way we want to play.
+That’s the D.C.
+United way.”

 Here’s what else to know about the match: